andreatramacere/jetset/README.md

   if conda fails with dependencies you can try

    `conda install -c andreatramacere -c astropy  -c  conda-forge jetset`

+## Install  JetSeT from pip
+- MacOS
+  - create a virtual environment (not necessary, but suggested):
+  `pip install jetset`

+- Linux
+  > **_NOTE:_** currently, pip binaries for linux are not provided, then pip will build the wheel from source on the fly.
+You have to install swig the following of these [methods](swig.md)
+  - create a virtual environment (not necessary, but suggested) (Linux): `pip install jetset`

 ## run the test
 ```bash
 pytest --disable-warnings  --pyargs  -vvv jetset.tests.test_users::TestUser